webplatform/docs-wpd/Community/Meetings/General/index.md

 * Jirka to create overview/tutorial on ITS.
 * shepazu to confirm compatibility tables will be done in time.
 * julee to explain on the list what's happening with the messy data types, defining what we need to do to fix it.
 (DONE)
 * Julee to call out in property review checklist that people should verify MSDN examples, and either replace with better examples or move to code.webplatform.org.
+(DONE)
 * Lea & shepazu make "can you tell if this page is ready for consumption or needs more work" an active question that they're asking people in the other reviews, validate with folks that it's clear with them.
 * Julee make sure editing guide is updated with new flag values, when flags are done.
 * Lea & shepazu to figure out how to move current flags to new flag types and cc jkomoros and frozenice.